Get E-Book

 increment();

-If the CommonJS caller keeps the exports object, property reads can still observe mutation:
+If the CommonJS caller keeps the whole exports object, property reads can still observe changes -

 js